sjqlwy/Klipper-Adaptive-Flow/README.md

 **If this baseline is wrong, the Viscosity/Strain Boost will not work.**

 ### Step 1: Run the Test
-1. Add this temporary macro to your `printer.cfg` (you can delete it later).
+1. Add this temporary macro to your `printer.cfg` (you can delete it later)

 ```
 [gcode_macro AT_CHECK_BASELINE]